wking/swc-boot-camps/Boot-Camp-Pages.md

 # Markup Languages

-Any `.md`, `.markdown`, or `.html` file with a YAML block at the top (described below) is converty by Jekyll into standard HTML.
+Any `.md`, `.markdown`, or `.html` file with a YAML block at the top (described below) is converted by Jekyll into standard HTML.
 Jekyll uses [Maruku][] to process the Markdown so you can use any syntax supported by Maruku.

 # Boot Camp Pages Templates